vanviegen/glasgow/README.md

   // The JavaScript `map` function is used to translate the list of ToDo-items
   // into a list of virtual DOM elements.
   // `key` is kind of a special attribute, as it's also used to match-up old
-  // elements with new elements when doing a refresh. return <main>
+  // elements with new elements when doing a refresh.
+(See: Reconciliation.) return <main>
     <h1>Mandatory ToDo example</h1>
     <ul>